<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<title>What are the best Openclaw skills for pure DPS builds?</title>
+<title>What are the best Claude Code skills for React application development?</title>

-<category domain="https://www.aitalkboard.com/"></category> <dc:creator>vxiwwjwhug</dc:creator>
+<category domain="https://www.aitalkboard.com/"></category> <dc:creator>SusanhodsTab</dc:creator>

-<guid isPermaLink="true">https://www.aitalkboard.com/llm-forum-other-llms-forum/what-are-the-best-openclaw-skills-for-pure-dps-builds-54853/</guid>
+<guid isPermaLink="true">https://www.aitalkboard.com/llm-forum-other-llms-forum/what-are-the-best-claude-code-skills-for-react-application-development-20124/</guid>

 </item>